koroltim/NextFlow-on-Kubernetes/examples/ignore-failing-process/README.md

 ## Code

     process foo {
       errorStrategy 'ignore'
       script:
       '''
         echo This is going to fail!
         exit 1
       '''
     }

     process bar {
       script:
       '''
       echo OK
       '''
     }

 ## Run it

+First you should follow the instructions mentioned in examples folder of this git repo.

-Run the script with the following command:
+After that you can use the the following command to execute the example:

-    nextflow run patterns/ignore-failing-process.nf
+    nextflow kuberun patterns/ignore-failing-process.nf  -pod-image 'cerit.io/nextflow:21.09.1' -v PVC:/mnt

+Where you should replace PVC with your actual PVC, you've created before.
+You can create your PVC by following this guideline https://cerit-sc.github.io/kube-docs/docs/pvc.html